Cedar Creek Mine Ride

-Cedar Creek Mine Ride is a mine train roller coaster at Cedar Point amusement park in Sandusky, Ohio.
+Cedar Creek Mine Ride is a mine train roller coaster at Cedar Point amusement park in Sandusky, Ohio, United States.
 Built by Arrow Development, the roller coaster opened in 1969 in the Frontiertown section of the park.
 It is the second oldest roller coaster in operation at Cedar Point behind Blue Streak.

 History

 Following the success of Matterhorn Bobsleds at Disneyland which opened in 1959, the tubular steel track design pioneered by Arrow Development was in high demand at other amusement parks around the world.
 Arrow developed a runaway mine train concept that would be used in many of its first roller coasters.
 Among them was the Cedar Creek Mine Ride at Cedar Point, which opened on May 24, 1969, as the centerpiece for the new Frontiertown section of the park.
 It is the second oldest roller coaster at Cedar Point and has given over 62 million rides since its debut.

 In 2019, Cedar Creek Mine Ride celebrated its 50th anniversary.
 The attraction received some changes, including a new station soundtrack, special effects in the first tunnel, and mineshaft scenery in the queue.